p4pupro/zara-prices-hexagonal/README.md

 receiving the input and the output I want to test.
 To test this I used MvcMock.

+I have also created a directory called postman with the corresponding collections and environment.
+In a complementary way I have implemented the tests in the postman test section.

 ## To run application
 First build with:
 ```